cmac-duke/physical-computing/_docs/tutorials/particle-pub-sub.md

 ### Key Concepts

 * **Particle.subscribe("EventName", function)** : This function allows you to *subscribe* to all Particle Events published to the Event Name indicated.
 When a message is received at that Event Name, the specified function is called.
-For more information, visit [https://docs.particle.io/reference/firmware/photon/#particle-subscribe-](https://docs.particle.io/reference/firmware/photon/#particle-subscribe-)
+You must pass in the `"EventName"` of the event, and a `function` to run when the event is published.For more information, visit [https://docs.particle.io/reference/firmware/photon/#particle-subscribe-](https://docs.particle.io/reference/firmware/photon/#particle-subscribe-)

 * **#define** : A useful C component that allows the programmer to give a name to a constant value before the program is compiled. *Defined constants in Arduino don't take up any program memory space on the chip.* The compiler will replace references to these constants with the defined value at compile time.
 For more information, visit [https://www.arduino.cc/en/Reference/Define](https://www.arduino.cc/en/Reference/Define)